Back to all posts

 Maybe you’ve managed to clear the drain, only to have the same problem pop up again a few days or weeks later.
 Recurring backups are a sure sign that you’re only treating a symptom, not the underlying cause.
 A persistent clog in the main sewer line, invasive tree roots, or a damaged pipe won’t go away with a temporary fix.
 Each time the drain backs up, it puts more stress on your plumbing system.
 If you find yourself dealing with the same messy backup over and over, it’s time for a professional inspection to identify and permanently solve the root of the problem.

-How to Prevent Future Basement Backups
+How to Prevent Another Basement Drain Backup

 Dealing with a basement backup is stressful, messy, and something no one wants to experience twice.
 The good news is that you can take proactive steps to significantly lower the chances of it happening again.
 A little prevention goes a long way in protecting your home, your belongings, and your peace of mind.
 Instead of waiting for another disaster, you can get ahead of potential problems by making a few simple changes to your habits and scheduling some routine maintenance.